Israel-Hamas truce enters final day with talk of extension

 PHOTO

-The truce between Israel and Hamas entered its final 24 hours Monday, with the militant group saying it was willing to extend the pause after it freed more hostages, including a four-year-old orphaned by its attack.
+The truce between Israel and Hamas entered its final 24 hours Monday, with signs the militant group was willing to extend the pause after it freed more hostages, including a four-year-old girl orphaned by its attack.

-The pause that began Friday has seen dozens of hostages freed, with over 100 Palestinian prisoners released by Israel in return.
+Tearful reunions of families and hostages, released in exchange for dozens of Palestinian prisoners, have brought the first relief in the seven-week war.

+Militant group Hamas raided Israel on October 7 in the worst attack in the country's history, prompting devastating Israeli bombardments of the Gaza Strip.

-Attention now has turned to whether the truce will be extended before its scheduled end early on Tuesday morning.
+As the latest group of Israeli women and children walked free late Sunday, attention turned to calls for the truce to be extended before its scheduled end at 7:00 am (0500 GMT) on Tuesday.

-"That's my goal, that's our goal, to keep this pause going beyond tomorrow so that we can continue to see more hostages come out and surge more humanitarian relief into those in need in Gaza," US President Joe Biden said Sunday.
+"That's our goal, to keep this pause going beyond tomorrow so that we can continue to see more hostages come out and surge more humanitarian relief into those in need in Gaza," US President Joe Biden said Sunday.

-He said he would like the fighting to be paused for "as long as prisoners keep coming out."
+He added he would like the fighting to be paused for "as long as prisoners keep coming out."

 "I get a sense that all the players in the region are looking for a way to end this so the hostages are all released and...
 Hamas is completely no longer in control of Gaza."